 Virbac’s Otomite is also an OTC drop solution.
 It is indicated to treat ear mites in cats over 12 weeks old.
 It contains pyrethrins and synergists, as well as mineral and vegetable oils.

 Revolution is among the most popular medicines for the prevention and treatment of ear mites.
 Its active ingredient is selamectin.
 Selamectin acts on two fronts – it kills parasites and their eggs and helps the organism to expel them.

 Once the medicine is applied between on the cat’s skin (on the back of the neck), it absorbs in the bloodstream, does its thing of killing the internal nasties, and then resurfaces back on the skin so it can treat the external ear problems such as fleas and mites.

 Revolution’s main indication is for treatment and prevention of fleas, but it also works for cases of heartworms, roundworms, hookworms, and ear mites.
 You can also apply it on your cat once a month as a preventative measure.
 Revolution is indicated for cats over 8 weeks old and should not be applied to “sick, weak, or underweight cats.”

 Note that during clinical studies of the drug, cat’s ears were not cleaned from the ear mite-induced debris.
-Although Acarexx’s manufacturers claim that precleaning of the ears is not necessary, depending on the severity of the infection, the remaining debris might shield some of the mites.
-Consult with your vet about the best form of application.
+Although Acarexx’s manufacturers claim that pre ear cleaning is not necessary (if you go for it, however, we don’t recommend the use of a cotton swab because you can hurt its ear drum), depending on the severity of the infection, the remaining debris might shield some of the mites.
+Consult with your local veterinary about the best form of application.